The Crested Gecko is a colorful lizard famous for crests that run from head to tail. They have small spines above their eyes that look like eyelashes.

-In the wild they will come out infrequently to eat and mostly eat fruits that are likely be a day or two old.
+In the wild they will come out infrequently to eat and mostly eat fruits that are are a day or two old.

-Their favorite insects include small roaches and crickets.
-You should feed one insect a couple of times each week.
-Dust the insects with calcium and vitamin D3.
+Their favorite prey insects include small roaches and crickets.
+Feed one insect a couple of times each week dusted with calcium and vitamin D3.

-Each meal time offer a couple of small pieces of banana, peach or apricot.
-You can also mash fruit.
+Each mealtime offer a couple of small pieces of banana, peach, passion fruit, or apricot.
+You can also give them mashed fruit.

-Juveniles and hatchlings require the same diet just in smaller amounts that are appropriate for their size.
+Juveniles and hatchlings require the same diet just in smaller amounts.
 Hatchlings will not eat for the first few days of their lives because they used stored yolk remains for sustenance.

-Crested Geckos do not like fresh or ripe fruits – excess food should be cleaned out once a week.
+Crested Geckos do not like fresh or ripe fruits – uneaten food should be cleaned out once a week.

-The best time to feed is late evening because they are nocturnal.
+The best time to feed is late evening.
 Do not be surprised if you don’t see them eating during daylight hours.